saraemarade-cell/MTS/README.md

 #You are Claude Code.
-Build a modern, responsive landing page for **MTS Motorsport Technical School**.
+Build a modern, responsive landing page for **Diventa Sospensionista Moto Racing**.

 Follow the Visual Identity strictly:
 - **RED GOAL**: `#D72E1F`